Skip to content

 Human Rights

-Human Rights are morally justified, individual, political rights to freedom and autonomy, to which every human being is equally entitled simply by virtue of being human.
-These rights are universal, inalienable and indivisible - and grant all people the right to the free development of their personality in a particular state.
+Human Rights are morally based, individual, political rights of freedom and autonomy, to which every human being is equally entitled simply by virtue of being human.
+These rights are universal, inalienable and indivisible - and grant all people the right to the free development of their personality in a given state.

 Mixed culture